 Wat Chai Watthanaram is one of the most historical sites of Ayutthaya.
-No doubt one of its most impressive features is the 35-meter long prang which is in the center of the complex.
-Its architecture style was actually influenced by that of Angkor Wat in Cambodia.
+No doubt one of its most impressive features is the 35-meter-long prang which is in the center of the complex.
+Its architectural style was actually influenced by that of Angkor Wat.

-Though, a favorite sight is the massive gold reclining Buddha.
-Seriously it is so big you just have to see.
+Though, a favorite sight is a massive gold reclining Buddha.
+Seriously it is so big you just have to see it.
 It even is housed in its very own building next to the temple.

 Wat Phra Ram

 Often skipped by many tour groups you can usually expect Wat Phra Ram to be quieter than the other temples.

 This is perfect if you are wanting a bit of relaxation or simply appreciate the beauty of Ayutthaya without camera shutters clicking.

 The temple is what draws you in to visit here, though the serene gardens will be the reason you stay.
 It was established in 1369 by the King at the time as a cremation spot for his father.

 Even though it is older than a lot of the other temples in Ayutthaya it has not received much attention in terms of upkeep.
 The central prang makes for a gorgeous silhouette.
 Though unfortunately, the crypt is empty and the lions that guard it are quite damaged.